Public Documentation

 source

-resize!(a::PseudoBlockVector, N::Block) -> PseudoBlockVector
+resize!(a::BlockedVector, N::Block) -> BlockedVector

-Resize a to contain the first N blocks, returning a new PseudoBlockVector sharing memory with a.
+Resize a to contain the first N blocks, returning a new BlockedVector sharing memory with a.
 If N is smaller than the current collection block length, the first N blocks will be retained.
 N is not allowed to be larger.

 source